Welcome to the latest edition of The Road to Zero Report

 Vans minimum range

-Vehicle efficiency – The efficiency of cars remains similar to 2024, with 82% reporting efficiency of greater than 3 miles per kWh compared to 84% in 2024.
+Vehicle efficiency – The efficiency of cars remains similar in 2026, with 80% reporting efficiency of greater than three miles per kWh compared to 82% in 2025 [EV Database].

-Vans reporting efficiency of greater than 3 miles/kWh reduced slightly to 39% compared to 43% in 2024, which may be due to some larger vans reaching market.
+Vans reporting efficiency of greater than 3 miles/kWh reduced to 31% compared to 39% in 2025, due to some larger van models entering the market [Manufacturer specs].

-Vehicle charging speeds – For cars, 89% of EV models support at least 50 kW rapid charging, with nearly a fifth of models (19%) offering ultra-rapid charging (>150 kW).
+Vehicle charging speeds – For cars, 98% of EV models support at least 50 kW rapid charging, with over a quarter of models (28%) offering ultra-rapid charging (>150 kW) [EV Database], both higher than 2025.

 ZEV Product Satisfaction